-The results for the "a"-coefficients are reported in Table 8.
-The implied risk premiums from the model clearly outperform the empirical models for both equity and corporate bond returns with the "a"-coefficients being well over 0.50, varying between 0.81 and 1.01.
-All "a"coefficients are highly statistically different from zero.
+The results for the a coefficient are reported in Table 8.
+The implied risk premiums from the model clearly outperform the empirical models for both equity and corporate bond returns with the a coefficient being well over 0.50, varying between 0.81 and 1.01.
+All a coefficients are highly statistically different from zero.
 We conclude that our model captures the predictable variation better than the fitted values extracted from standard instruments used in the literature.
-While it is true that the model risk premiums are not truly out-of-sample, the exercise imposes the structural parameter stability and numerous restrictions implied by the model.
+Although it is true that the model risk premiums are not truly out-of-sample, the exercise imposes the structural parameter stability and numerous restrictions implied by the model.
 The poor performance of the empirical models involving the earnings and dividend yields may be surprising relative to an older return predictability literature, but direct regressions reveal that the equity yield variables have no statistically significant predictive power for our sample period.

 Finally, Figure 4 compares the model-implied equity premium with the lower bound for the equity premium proposed and estimated by Martin (2017).
+Martin

-Martin (2017) shows that the equity premium can be bounded by an index of option prices, closely related to but not identical to the VIX.
-Our estimates are larger but show very similar variation compared to Martin (2017)'s bound.
+(2017) shows that the equity premium can be bounded by an index of option prices, closely related to but not identical to the VIX.
+Our estimates are larger but show very similar variation compared with the bound of Martin (2017).
 In fact, the correlation between the two series in the overlapping sample is 95%.
 This is not surprising given our previous results.
-Risk aversion is highly correlated with the variance risk premium and is also the main determinant of the equity risk premium in the model (see Table 6).
-These results also provide economic confirmation of the empirical finding that the variance risk premium robustly predicts stock returns, but the conditional variance in the stock
+Risk aversion is highly correlated with the variance risk premium and is also the main determinant of the equity risk premium in the model (Table 6).
+These results also provide economic confirmation of the empirical finding that the variance risk premium robustly predicts stock returns, but the conditional variance in the stock market fails to predict returns or predicts returns with a negative sign (Bekaert and Hoerova 2014).